olin/studentgovernment/student_government_bylaws.md

 #### Section 4.
 Event Scheduling Guidelines.

-To respect the religious diversity of the student body, the Council and the four Student Government Committees does not schedule events directed at the entire student body on major religious obligations such that attending the event would impede students from participating in their religions' traditions.
+To respect the religious diversity of the student body, the Council and the four Student Government Committees do not schedule events directed at the entire student body on major religious obligations such that attending the event would impede students from participating in their religions' traditions.
+Events hosted by other organizations but funded by the Council are also prohibited from being scheduled on major religious obligations.
+While we hope that student groups funded by the Committee for Clubs and Organizations are considerate of their members' obligations, this restiction does not apply to clubs and organizations.

 The Student Government explicitly recognizes the religious obligations listed in Table 1.
 Table 1 is not exhaustive but covers important religious obligations